levipereira/yolov9-qat/README.md

 For those who are not familiar with QAT, I highly recommend watching this video:<br> [Quantization explained with PyTorch - Post-Training Quantization, Quantization-Aware Training](https://www.youtube.com/watch?v=0VdNflU08yA)

 **Important**<br>
 Currently, quantization is only available for object detection models.
-However, since quantization has the greatest impact on the YOLOv9 model's backbone and the backbone remains unchanged, quantization is essentially ready for all models yolov9 types. <br> Quantization support for segmentation models has not yet been released, as it requires the development of evaluation and the validation of quantization of last layers of the model. <br>
+However, since quantization primarily affects the backbone of the YOLOv9 model and the backbone remains consistent across all YOLOv9 variants, quantization is effectively prepared for all YOLOv9-based models, regardless of whether they are used for detection or segmentation tasks.
+Quantization support for segmentation models has not yet been released, as it necessitates the development of evaluation criteria and the validation of quantization for the final layers of the model. <br>
 🌟 We still have plenty of nodes to improve Q/DQ, and we rely on the community's contribution to enhance this project, benefiting us all.
 Let's collaborate and make it even better! 🚀

 ## Release Highlights